Skip to content

 • Electronic Stability Control (ESC) – This is an automatic system that keeps your car on course while steering.
 While a person drives a car, for the most part, ESC can assist the driver in serious conditions to maintain control.
 For instance, ESC can prevent a car from spinning out.

-• Vision Cameras – Vision cameras may represent next gen tech for autonomous vehicles.
+• Vision Cameras – Vision cameras may represent the next-gen tech for autonomous vehicles.
 They have many of the benefits of other technologies listed here.
 As of 2021, Tesla removed radar on Model 3 and Model Y vehicles.
 Instead, the “Tesla Vision” uses cameras, which are significantly more affordable.
 These vision cameras allow Tesla to equip all of its self-driving cars with the technology to make a vehicle fully autonomous.

 • Global Navigation Satellite System (GNSS) – An accurate localization solution for autonomous vehicles, GNSS technology ensures that a vehicle stays in its lane and remains at a safe distance from other cars on the road.